©

 Paroles de Bigouden - Serge Duigou

 Serge Duigou is a historian.
-Born in Pont-l’Abbé, he is passionate about the key events in the Bigouden region, such as the Red Bonnet revolt.
+Born in Pont-l’Abbé, he is passionate about the key events in Pays Bigouden, such as the Red Bonnet revolt.

 He often gives talks open to the public on various themes.